ACSchil/myRetail/README.md

 `java -jar build/libs/myRetail-{version}.jar`

 Where version comes form the build step.
 The version can be determined by inspecting `gradle.properties` or looking in `./build/libs/`

+### Remote Debugging

+For local development, the application can also be run with a remote debugging port (port `5005`).
+To do this, run:

+`./gradlew bootRun --debug-jvm`

+and connect to it with you IDE.

+### Using Dockerized Cassandra

+#### Single Node Cluster

+Assuming you have docker installed:
+- Create a network: `docker network create myRetailCassandraNetwork`
+- Run the container: `docker run --name myRetailCassandra --network myRetailCassandraNetwork -p 9042:9042 -d cassandra:3.11.4`

+Now hydrate the data store (assumes cqlsh is installed):
+- Create a keyspace:
+`CREATE KEYSPACE IF NOT EXISTS myRetail WITH REPLICATION = {
+    'class' : 'SimpleStrategy',
+    'replication_factor' : 1
+};`
+- Create a new table for price data:
+`CREATE TABLE IF NOT EXISTS myRetail.productPrice (
+    productId bigint,
+    price decimal,
+    PRIMARY KEY (productId)
+);`
+- Insert a product, e.g.:
+`INSERT INTO productPrice( productId, price ) values( 13860428, 14.99 );`

 ## Interacting